jasonrandrews/arm-software-developers/content/en/successkits/install.md

 `armlm inspect`

 You now have access to all components within the success kit you have enabled.
+Note that HSK is a super-set of SSK.
 If you only require access to the components of SSK, it is strongly recommended that you only use an SSK license.

+Full license server setup and administation documentation is available [here internal only for now](https://developer.arm.com/documentation-preview/107573)

 ### Cloud based UBL server